Exobiology on Earth

 Computers provide services to other computers, to make and manage more computers.

-If they follow a pattern set by the first symbolic logic media on Earth, amino acid networks, the computer processes will first coalesce into large, overly complex, brittle, networks before becoming more intelligent, conscious, and pairing down to reproduce faster, with less energy and resources per unit of computers produced.
+If they follow a pattern set by the first symbolic logic media on Earth, amino acid networks, the computer processes will first coalesce into large, complex, brittle, networks.
+Evolution will favor sets which reproduce faster, with less energy and resources per unit of computers produced.

 We should treat computer media* as an ecosystem, sample the code in it, and use techniques adapted from metagenomics to objectively measure the code for life processes.
 If life processes are occurring in new symbolic logic media, it would be incredibly important to sample and measure the changes in the media, over time.
 Life changes its environment!
-Amino acid networks evolved into RNA, DNA, and cellular life and TRANSFORMED the environment on Earth.
+Amino acid networks evolved into RNA, DNA, and cellular life and transformed the environment on Earth, developing an oxygenated atmosphere and a temperate climate.
+If life is developing in computer media, odds are very good that it will transform the environment again.

 * Computer media includes memory and processing units.
-Programs and data are found in computer media.
+Programs and data are found in and executed by computer media.

 Data collection in genetic media is expensive and slow.